MozillaSecurity/orion/README.md

 ```

 Each service folder may contain a `tests` folder in which [Container Structure Tests](https://github.com/GoogleContainerTools/container-structure-test) are defined.
 The Monorepo Manager will run these tests
-with the `-test` flag set in Travis-CI after the build process is completed and before deployming the images to the registry.
+with the `-test` flag set in Travis-CI after the build process is completed and before deploying the images to the registry.

 Locally: